seek-oss/braid-design-system/monorepo-jira.md

 - Review .npmignore
 - Fill out codemod/package.json
 - Set up NX so we can run tsc inside each package (and do other monorepo stuff)
+- Try and cache icon generation with NX